-In addition to the VNS services, Victim Services offers automated telephone services through the Victim Information and Notification Everyday (VINE) system.
+In addition to the VNS services, the VSD offers automated telephone services through the Victim Information and Notification Everyday (VINE) system.
 Victim Notification System registrants can call 877-894-8463 and enter their personal identification number to obtain limited offender information 24 hours a day, in English or Spanish.
 If requested, registrants can receive an automated telephone call when an offender is being processed for release.
-In FY 2016, there were 5,849 calls received by the automated telephone system and 1,879 automated calls made to VNS registrants when their offender was being processed for release.
+In FY 2017, there were 5,342 calls received by the automated telephone system and 1,809 automated calls made to VNS registrants when the offender was being processed for release.